 Where are the classes held?
 Do I have to pick just one location?

 We have two on-site locations to serve our community.
 Our third location is Virtual.

 Tutors typically pick a primary location to tutor, but we have several volunteers who enjoy tutoring at both locations, and some who intend to tutor both in-person and virtually when the classrooms are open.
 (Note: This option is not open to most Students.
 They need to select one location.)

 Both of our locations have free, secure parking and are located on major bus lines.
 You can tutor at whichever location is more convenient for you, or at both if you’d like.

 The Virtual Classroom (remote tutoring) started during our COVID-19 classroom closure.
 We provide tutors with conference call numbers and webinar platforms to conduct tutoring virtually.

 When are classes?

-We ask that tutors attend one class session per week, but you don’t have to set a schedule and can come to whatever class session is most convenient for you in a given week.
+Physical Classroom Tutors are asked to tutor at least one session a week, but you don’t have to schedule and you can come to whatever class session is most convenient to you in a given week.

 What subjects do you cover (a.k.a. do I have to do math)?